-- (4) A reference in this rule to a security deposit includes a reference to any accrued interest on the security deposit. - (5) Application of this rule to standard retail contracts
+(4) A reference in this rule to a security deposit includes a reference to any accrued interest on the security deposit.

 45 Obligation to return security deposit (SRC)

 - (1) If a small customer has been required by a retailer to pay a security deposit, the retailer must repay to the small customer in accordance with the small customer's reasonable instructions the amount of the security deposit, together with accrued interest, within 10 business days after the small customer: - (a) completes 1 year's payment (in the case of a residential customer) or 2 years' payment (in the case of a business customer) by the pay-by dates for the retailer's bills; or - (b) vacates the relevant premises, requests de-energisation of the premises or transfers to another retailer, where the security deposit or any part of it is not required in settlement of the final bill referred to in rule 44 (1) (b).